 - 5.13.
-Specification of the use of non-bitumen coated roofing membranes (NBCRMs) has recently become more prevalent in ecology information submitted to the Dorset Council Natural Environment Team (DC NET).
-DC NET are aligned with the position of Natural England, and guidance provided by the BCT steering group, on the use of NBCRMs.
+Specification of the use of Non-Bitumen Coated Roofing Membranes (NBCRMs) has recently become more prevalent in ecology information submitted to the NET.
+The NET are aligned with the position of Natural England, and guidance provided by the BCT steering group, on the use of NBCRMs.
 The latest published position should be considered as applicable and consultants are advised to regularly check the BCT guidance on this topic. - 5.14.
-Currently, Natural England advise that a certificate which proves the roofing membrane has passed a snagging propensity test must be submitted if any non-bitumen coated roofing membrane is to be used in locations where bats are known to be present.
+Currently, Natural England advise that a certificate which proves the roofing membrane has passed a snagging propensity test must be submitted if any NBCRM is to be used in locations where bats are known to be present.
 The suitability of materials proposed for usage is one aspect of Natural England's assessment of licence applications. - 5.15.
 For proposals requiring a bat licence Within the ecological information, roofing membrane could be specified as "Bitumen 1F felt, TLX BatSafe, or another product which has passed the required snagging test and has received the certification".
-Evidence of the certification is not required for NET to approve the ecological information, as this will be assessed by Natural England on their consideration of the licence.
+Evidence of the certification is not required for the NET to approve the ecological information, as this will be assessed by Natural England on their consideration of the licence.

 5.16.
-For proposals not requiring a bat licence / specifying roofing membranes as a best practice measure - Where a void or roof space is being enhanced for bats, but where there is no requirement for a licence, NET encourage a best practice approach of stating use of "bat safe roofing membranes" within the ecological information.
+For proposals not requiring a bat licence / specifying roofing membranes as a best practice measure - Where a void or roof space is being enhanced for bats, but where there is no requirement for a licence, the NET encourage a best practice approach of stating use of "bat safe roofing membranes" within the ecological information.
 The ecological information cannot place a disproportionate obligation on the applicant where this measure is not required for mitigation to make the application acceptable.
 Therefore, the requirement for the use of NBCRM's which require a snagging propensity test to be passed may not be appropriate, unless already discussed and agreed with the applicant.